shawnye2000/BankFair/README.md

 # BankFair model
-This contains the codes of RPF re-ranking model in paper Robust Provider-fair Re-ranking under Fluctuating User Traffic
+This contains the codes of BankFair model in paper Guaranteeing accuracy and fairness under Fluctuating User Traffic

 To run RPF, you can run the following command